Important dates to help you get ready for tax season

 MARCH 25

-This receipt confirms all RRSP contributions made during the first 60 days of 2023 (if applicable).
-These contributions are deductible on your 2022 tax return to the extent you have available RRSP contribution room.
+This receipt confirms all RRSP contributions made during the first 60 days of 2024 (if applicable).
+These contributions may be deducted on your 2023 tax return to the extent you have available RRSP contribution room for 2023.

 These slips will be issued if you have earned any interest, dividends, capital gains or partnership income from securities held in a Personal, Joint or Business account.